 Ludwigia alternifolia L. is the accepted scientific name for this species of Ludwigia.
-The genus and species were described as such by Carl von Linnaeus on the first volume of the first edition of species Plantarum in 1753.
+The genus and species were described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

 The map on iNaturalist shows where members have made observations.
 Anyone can join and it is a great website to confirm and share your observations.
 The maps on iNaturalist are continually updated as members post new observations.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

 I found this good-sized colony of Ludwigia alternifolia in the back of the farm by the pond on September 1 in 2019 while I was wildflower hunting.
 The first thing that caught my attention was the square-like seed pods.
 There were barely any flowers to be found.

 The stems of the Ludwigia alternifolia can be light green, red, brown, or even nearly white.
 As the plant ages, its bark will split near the base of the stems.
 Most of the plants had multiple branches.
 Ummm… The yellow flowers in the photo are not from this species… 🙂

 Single yellow flowers emerge from the axils from the upper leaves on short pedicles from green bractlets that may have short hairs.
-The yellow flowers have 4 petals, 4 light green sepals, 4 short stamens, a pistol with a short style.
+The yellow flowers have 4 petals, 4 light green sepals, 4 short stamens, and a pistol with a short style.
 The problem with finding flowers is that they only last for a single day and fall off easily.